Settings

 This initiative stems from a landmark resolution passed at the 2022 United Nations Environment Assembly (UNEA), a biennial meeting organized by the United Nations Environment Programme (UNEP).
 The resolution is committed to creating a legally binding international treaty by the end of 2024 aimed at addressing plastic pollution and safeguarding the planet.

 The first session, INC-1, was held in late 2022 in Uruguay, followed by INC-2 in May 2023 in France.
 The third session, INC-3, took place in late 2023 in Kenya, marking the halfway point in the negotiation process.
-INC-4 was held in April this year in Canada, and the fifth and final session is scheduled for Nov.
+INC-4 was held in April this year in Canada, and the fifth and final session is scheduled from Nov.
 25 to December 1 in Busan, Korea.

 People take part in a 'March to End the Plastic Era' rally on Parliament Hill in Ottawa, Ontario, April 21, 2024.
 The fourth session of the Intergovernmental Negotiating Committee (INC) was held in the Canadian capital as delegates from 176 countries arrived in the city to negotiate a treaty to eliminate plastic waste in less than 20 years.
 AP-Yonhap